Hold Me Tight or Don't

 "Hold Me Tight or Don't" (stylised in all caps) is a song by American rock band Fall Out Boy, released on November 15, 2017, through Island Records and DCD2.
 It was released as the fourth single from their seventh studio album, Mania.
 A music video was released with the single.

 "Hold Me Tight or Don't (The Remixes)" was released on April 13, 2018, featuring three remixes of the song.

 Composition

-"Hold Me Tight or Don't" was written in the key of E major with a vocal range of E4 to C♯6.
+"Hold Me Tight or Don't" was written in the key of C# minor with a vocal range of E4 to C♯6.

 Al Shipley of Spin called the song "trendy trop house", while also comparing it to reggae.
 Dave Simpson of The Guardian described the song as a "Shakira-type Europop wobbler".
 The Musical Hype has described the song, particularly the lyrical content, as emo.

 Music video

 The music video was directed by Brendan Walter and Mel Soria.
 It is set on Día de Muertos and features the band performing in the festival.
 The video also has a romantic subplot between a woman, dressed in traditional Day of the Dead costume, and a man wearing a skull mask.
 The San Gabriel Mission Museum is visible in the background, implying the video was filmed in San Gabriel, California.